intel1337/PyFetch/README.md

 ##### A way more lightweight system information Fetcher !

 Project isn't finished !
-Made with Hard Work, Documentations, ChatGPT.
-Inspirations from Osintgram, Littlebrother, Old Kali linux shell UI (on Github)
+Made with Hard Work, Documentations.
+Inspirations from Neofetch and Fastfetch

-# Release 07/09/23 On Github (OpenSource)
+# Release xx/xx/24 On Github (OpenSource)
 # [> Releases <](https://github.com/intel1337/Aphelios/releases)

 > I AM NOT RESPONSABLE OF WHAT YOU'RE DOING WITH MY SCRIPT